todatech/csda-lab/lab2/lab2_submission.md

 ## SENTIMENT ANALYSIS USING DEEP LEARNING METHODS

 For deep learning part of the exercise, we selected the twitter sentiment dataset for this demonstration.
-This dataset can be found here.
+This dataset can be found [here] (http://help.sentiment140.com/for-students/).

 We went through the same process as lab2a.
 We carried out data preprocessing, feature extraction, and modeling for this second part of the lab.
 Instead of using the "traditional" scikit-learn library, we followed the example from Paolo Ripamonti and built a sentiment engine using Gensim/Keras.